 While this does not encompass everything that Microsoft Groups can do to help your business accomplish its goals, this gives you a brief understanding of Microsoft Group basics.
 Now, let’s take it a step further and delve into Microsoft Teams.

 Your marketing department is comprised of fifteen people and the Chief Marketing Officer making it a sixteen-person team, but throughout the work week, not all sixteen employees will work on the same project.
 Employees will work on tasks individually, in groups and sometimes as a whole.
 This is when Microsoft Teams may be good solution.
-Since your marketing department is already using Office 365 Groups to communicate with each other as a whole, all they need to do is create a Team to work on specific projects or initiatives.
+Since your marketing department is already using Microsoft 365 Groups to communicate with each other as a whole, all they need to do is create a Team to work on specific projects or initiatives.

 The advantage of creating a Team is that each project will get a dedicated space so that employees can seamlessly work together, complete their task on time and with precision.
 Within the Teams application, your employees will be able to chat with each other, share files and simultaneously work on documents.
 Teams are also significant because it allows managers, if a member of the Team, to check in and contribute to conversations and view Team tasks.